-Estate planning is the process of setting up your estate so your assets pass onto your beneficiaries in the most efficient and effective way.
+Estate planning is the process of setting up your estate so your assets pass onto your intended beneficiaries in the most efficient and effective way.

-This may involve a variety of estate planning strategies, such as establishing trusts, restructuring your investments, setting up superannuation beneficiaries and reviewing your life insurance policies.
+This may involve a variety of estate planning strategies, such as establishing trusts, restructuring your investments, setting up superannuation beneficiaries, and reviewing your life insurance policies.

 In essence, estate planning is a way of seeking to ensure that, following your death, family assets are distributed to your nominated beneficiaries in the manner of your choice.
-By setting out exactly how you want your estate to be structured and distributed, you can bring peace, security and clarity to your loved ones.
+By setting out exactly how you want your estate to be structured and distributed, you can bring peace, security, and clarity to your loved ones.
 Plus, the likelihood of disputes will be minimised.

 A will is only one element in estate planning.
 Essentially, a will sets out what you want to leave to whom as well as guardianship details, such as who would look after any underaged children or financial dependents.
-It primarily covers assets you own in your personal names and any dependents you look after.
+It primarily covers assets you own in your personal name and any dependents you look after.

 Estate planning, on the other hand, covers a broader scope and goes into more detail.
 It deals with family assets that may be held in a company or trust and how they will be structured, distributed, or managed upon your death.
-An estate plan seeks to ensure the continuity of control over assets and businesses that may not be in your personal names but that you control so they can continue on even when you’re gone.
-An estate plan could also include identifying who will have authority to manage your finances and businesses if you are no longer able to control them due to mental incapacity or death.
+An estate plan seeks to ensure the continuity of control over assets and businesses that may not be in your personal name but that you control so they can continue on even when you’re gone.
+An estate plan could also include identifying who will have the authority to manage your finances and businesses if you are no longer able to control them due to mental incapacity or death.
 It can also set out how family assets will be managed if your children are too young or not mature enough to inherit them upon your death.

 Most estate plans also include other matters relevant to the end of life, such as powers of enduring attorney, powers of enduring guardianship and advanced health directives.
 This ensures that, if you’re unable to make decisions for yourself, someone can make them for you, according to your wishes.